nigel12341/discord-api-wrapper/README.md

 // Get the basic guild information using the access_token and guild_id
-// NOTE you do not get the full guild object, only the basic information because of a discord limitation using the OAUTH2 access_code getGuildInfo(access_token, guild_id)
+// NOTE you do not get the full guild object, only the basic information because of a discord limitation using the OAUTH2 access_code
+// Use the getGuildById method to get the full guild object but this requires a bot token and the bot to be in that server getGuildInfo(access_token, guild_id)

+// Method to let the user join a guild
+// NOTE You need a bot token to use this method
+// NOTE The bot needs to be in the server you want the user to join with create instant invite permission
+// NOTE The application needs to have the guilds.join scope
+// Nick is optional
+joinGuildByUserId(bot_token, user_id, guild_id, access_token, nick)

+// Method to get a full guild object of a specific server
+// NOTE You need a bot token to use this method
+// NOTE The bot needs to be in the server you are trying to get getGuildById(guild_id, bot_token)
 ```

 ## Author